Naim v. Naim

 Han Say Naim's attorney, David Carliner, attempted to appeal the state's decision to the Supreme Court of the United States, with the backing of the American Jewish Congress, the Japanese American Citizens League, the Association on American Indian Affairs and the Association of Immigration and Nationality Lawyers.
 The justices, however, refused to consider the appeal, fearing that to do so would further encourage opposition to the enforcement of Brown v.
 Board of Education.
-As Justice Tom C. Clark said, "one bombshell at a time is enough."
+Justice Tom C. Clark reportedly said, "one bombshell at a time is enough."